The Plain of Jars: A Megalithic Archaeological Mystery in Laos

 The new sites show that the distribution of the jars is wider than previously thought.
 This research brings the total number of jars to over 400, which strongly suggests to the team of archaeologists that “there may be thousands more spread across the entire site”.

-Recent digs have revealed 18 more examples of human remains, of which over 60% were infants or babies.
+Recent digs have also revealed 18 more examples of human remains, of which over 60% were infants or babies.
 Researchers have also established that almost half of the children had died when they were in early infancy or still fetuses.

 A team of researchers from the University of Melbourne, who excavated a popular part of the Plain of Jars, known as ‘Site 1,’ support the idea of it having been primarily used for burial practices.
 Lead author Louise Shewan told IFL Science that “Site 1 contained three types of mortuary ritual practices: secondary burial of human bone, secondary burial of human remains in buried ceramic jars , and for the first time, a primary burial of two individuals”.